Sunday, 29 March 2020

 · It started raining making him happy and his children danced in the rain. in happiness he started comparing rain drops to new coins which were shiny and beautiful.
 He compared small drops to 5 cents and bigger ones to 10 cents.
 He hoped good rain would result in good crop.
 He started dreaming that good crop of corn would make him rich.

-· Suddenly the rain drops turned into hail stones which he compared to silver coins. in a while hail stones covered his entire crop of corn.
+· Suddenly the rain drops turned into hail stones which were looking like silver coins.
+In a while hail stones covered his entire crop of corn.
 It appeared as if his entire field is covered with salt.
-He thought even the locusts could have left something but the hail storm destroyed his entire crop.
+He thought even the locusts could have left something but the hail stones destroyed his entire crop.

 · Now, he was worried how he would feed his family.
 Then, he recalled what his elders had told him about God in his childhood.
 They told that God sees everyone and no one's pain is hidden from God.
 Since he had robust faith in God, he decided to write a letter to God.
 He explained his condition how his crop was destroyed and requested God to send him 100 pesos.
 He addressed his letter ‘To God’ and went to the post office to post it.